BayLibre/k-boot/README.md

 K-Boot is a bootloader based on Linux kexec.

-There is several benefits with this kind of bootloader solution:
+There are several benefits with this kind of bootloader solution:
-- no need to duplicate/integrate drivers from Kernel
+- no need to duplicate/integrate drivers from the Kernel
 - no need to maintain another bootloader project
 - same kernel source code used between Linux and K-Boot
 - better boot/flashing performance
 - easier to extend or debug (many tools available)
 - use/contribute existing reliable projects

-For now K-Boot target only `arm64` hardware.
+For now K-Boot only targets `arm64` hardware.

 ### Setup environment